rackerlabs/technical-blog/_posts/2019-12-6-using-social-studio-to-provide-exceptional-customer-service.md

 Protecting the privacy of your customers’ information goes beyond respect and reputation&mdash;it is also the law.
 You can face hefty fines if you do not handle customer data carefully.

 #### Forgetting to set expectations

-Tell your customers when you will be monitoring your social media accounts.
-If you will not be monitoring all the time, give your customers an alternative path to open a customer service ticket, like a phone number or a link to your website.
+Tell your customers when you are monitoring your social media accounts.
+If you don't monitor all the time, give your customers an alternative path to open a customer service ticket, like a phone number or a link to your website.
 Salesforce states that [42% of customers](https://www.salesforce.com/blog/2017/03/respond-social-media-complaints.html) expect a response on social media within one hour.
 If you cannot meet this response rate, set clear expectations with your customers to avoid frustration.

 #### Failing to define a process for social customer service